Digital-Sports-Solutions-Official/DSS-website/DSS.md

 ## Good idea for quote submission
 Have a quote submitter slide out from the right so that the user can go back and look at stuff

+## Mobile specifications
+Built to be functional and reactive for devices with a screen-width of at least 800 pixels